Pelosi’s visit to Taiwan, China chokes on taking “strong” measures US media: Taiwan is difficult to take down easily | International | Newtalk News

 Liao Yanfen further explained that the ammunition is very bulky and quickly used up, and the PLA has difficulty using ammunition seized from Taiwan unless it is temporary, which means they have to carry a lot of equipment.
 “Successful landing will be a costly victory for China,” Liao Yanfen said.
 “The amphibious landing ship is far from complete and may need to travel back and forth across the Taiwan Strait (becoming an extremely vulnerable and lucrative target) in order to provide land forces supply”

-Many observers see invasion as China’s last option, with Ian Easton, a research fellow at the US think tank Project 2049 Institute and an expert on Taiwan, said: “Xi Jinping may have a God complex that makes him feel terrible about the horrors of an invasion of Taiwan.
+Many observers see invasion as China’s last option, with Ian Easton, a research fellow at the US think tank Project 2049 Institute and an expert on Taiwan, said: “Xi Jinping may have a God complex that makes him feel terrible regarding the horrors of an invasion of Taiwan.
 Risks turn a blind eye.
 Rational strategic leaders would choose an alternative course of action, such as long-term coercive action to isolate and block Taiwan.”

-And when asked about Pelosi’s visit to Taiwan, Easton said the United States should not be intimidated by Beijing’s threats, “It is vital that the U.S. leader visits Taipei and shows that the United States is in solidarity with democracies at risk. of”
+And when asked regarding Pelosi’s visit to Taiwan, Easton said the United States should not be intimidated by Beijing’s threats, “It is vital that the U.S. leader visits Taipei and shows that the United States is in solidarity with democracies at risk. of”

 U.S. House of Representatives Speaker Nancy Pelosi’s recent visit to Taiwan has sparked heated discussions from all walks of life